Suicchi/Bengali-Word-Making-Game/README.md

 Photon Unity Networking has been used to implement multiplayer.
 UNET was being deprecated and the new UNET promised better networking features but I needed to have something solid.

-To run the game, you need vc_redist.x64.exe from Microsoft on Windows.
+To run the game on Windows, you need vc_redist.x64.exe from Microsoft.

 You can get it from https://support.microsoft.com/en-in/help/2977003/the-latest-supported-visual-c-downloads